 3. Add the remaining vegetable stock, tomatoes, and the flour mixture to the pot, stirring to combine.

 4. Add remaining ingredients and give it a good stir.
 The creole should have enough liquid to resemble a thick soup.
-If need be, add an additional 1/2 cup or so of water or additional vegetable stock.
+If need be, add an additional 1/2 cup or so of water or additional vegetable stock if it’s too thick.

 5. Bring to a boil, stirring frequently.
 Cover and reduce heat to maintain a slow simmer for 30 minutes.
 Remove the lid and continue to simmer uncovered an additional 10 minutes.